kllngtme/dash2mqtt/README.md

 I will be making this into a direct Home Assistant integration soon, but this is the working idea of it.

-First things first, make a firewall rule for the Amazon Dash button(s) to not be able to reach the internet.
+First things first, Make a firewall rule so the Amazon Dash button(s) can't reach the internet.
 5 years later, and I believe they are still being bricked.

 <h2>Pros and Cons to using an Amazon Dash button in 2025</h2>